Secondary School Admission Test: Reading Comprehension

 In the Middle and Upper Level SSATs, the 40-minute reading comprehension section has 40 questions based on reading passages.
 These questions measure the test taker’s ability to understand what is read in the section.
 In general, the SSAT uses two types of writing: narrative, which includes excerpts from novels, poems, short stories, or essays; and argument, which presents a definite point of view about a subject.
 By presenting passages and questions about the passages, the reading comprehension section measures a test taker's ability to understand what he or she read.
 Following each passage are questions about its content or about the author’s style, intent, or point of view.
 The passages are chosen from a variety of categories, including, but not limited to: humanities: art, biography, poetry, etc.; social studies: history, economics, sociology, etc.; and science: medicine, astronomy, zoology, etc.

 In the Elementary Level SSAT the reading section consists of seven short, grade-level–appropriate passages, each with four multiple-choice questions.
 These passages may include prose and poetry as well as fiction and nonfiction from diverse cultures.
 Students are asked to locate information and find meaning by skimming and close reading.
 They are also asked to demonstrate literal, inferential, and evaluative comprehension of a variety of printed materials.
 Questions ask the reader to show understanding of key ideas and details to determine the main idea of the text.
 Additionally, they ask the reader to determine the meaning of words and phrases as they are used in a text, distinguishing literal from non-literal language.

 The reading comprehension section of the SSAT guides schools in placing students in appropriate classes.
-However, not al schools require an SSAT score, and few schools use the SSAT to judge the students academic skills, so the reading comprehension test does not help unless it is an independent school judging a students academic skills by the SSAT.
+However, not all schools require an SSAT score, and few schools use the SSAT to judge the students academic skills, so the reading comprehension test does not help unless it is an independent school judging a students academic skills by the SSAT.